frobino/vhdl-dot-resurrection/README.md

 vhdl-dot-resurrection

 Follows the notes down here.
-At the moment it works only with test2.vhd
+At the moment it works only with test2.vhd and test2_tb.vhd

 result = yacc.parse(fileContents,debug=1)